SCIENCE WITH THE AMOEBA SISTERS

 Do you have sales?

 Sometimes.
-We usually have one sale in the summer, and we try to participate in at least one major TpT sitewide sale a year.
+We try to participate in at least one major TpT sitewide sale a year.
 If you follow our store on TpT (clicking "follow me" next to it), you can be notified.

-I have a question or issue with something regarding your Redbubble Store?
+I have a question or issue with something regarding your Redbubble Store, Spring store, or other merch that has your art on it?

 I represent or run a business.
-I read on your terms of use that you do not sell or license your videos for use on my organization's platform/website/app/etc?
+Do you license your videos for this kind of use?

-Are you a seller on Teachers Pay Teachers (TPT) or similar platform and wondering if your product can involve our creations?
+Are you a seller on Teachers Pay Teachers (TPT) or similar platform and wondering if your resources can involve our art or videos?

 1) The sold product cannot have any images that we have created (images from videos, comics, our logo, etc).